Jahcour Pearson: Seattle Sea Dragons

 Pearson was selected by the Seattle Sea Dragons of the XFL in the fourth round of the 2023 XFL draft.
 During the Dragons' Week 1 game, Pearson was five yards shy of having his first 100-yard receiving game and caught 12 passes on 14 targets.
 In his second game, Pearson caught his first career receiving touchdown.
 In Week 9, Pearson had his first career 100-yard game when he caught seven receptions on eight targets for 115 yards and one touchdown.
 Pearson finished the season playing in all ten games, starting nine, while leading the league in receptions (60), targets (84), receiving yards (670), and receptions for first downs (32).
 Pearson was also selected to the All-XFL Team after the season.

-After the 2023 XFL season, Pearson tried out for the Denver Broncos, Seattle Seahawks, San Francisco 49ers, Atlanta Falcons, and the Indianapolis Colts, but was not signed.
+After the 2023 XFL season, Pearson tried out for the Denver Broncos, Seattle Seahawks, San Francisco 49ers, Atlanta Falcons, and Indianapolis Colts, but was not signed.
 The Sea Dragons folded when the XFL and United States Football League (USFL) merged to create the United Football League (UFL), terminating his contract with the team.

 St. Louis Battlehawks

 Pearson was selected by the St. Louis Battlehawks with the second overall pick in Phase 2 of the 2024 UFL dispersal draft.
 He was placed on injured reserve on March 6.
 He was activated on April 15, 2024.
-He re-signed with the team on August 26, 2024.
+Pearson re-signed with the team on August 26.